 IGCSE results are excellent.
-In 2019, the last year before COVID affected grades, 85% pupils achieved a grade 9 or 8 and 96% achieved a 9-7.
+In 2022 85% of pupils achieved a grade 9-8 (A equivalent) and 95% achieved a grade 9-8 (A-A equivalent).
+In 2019, the last year of results before COVID, 85% 9-8 and 96% 9-7.
+We achieve consistently strong results.
 It is our intention that the range of history topics offered in the Middle School at Abingdon should provide many insights into the essential underpinnings of the world in which we all live.
 Furthermore, the skills of argument and critical evaluation developed during these key years contribute significantly to individual academic development, irrespective of the path a pupil chooses to take in the sixth form.